FaisalAl-Tameemi/web-dev-foundations/chapter_1/__ch1_20_what_is_a_webapp.md

 - The content of websites is usually static (i.e. doesn't change automatically).
 - Websites with static content are becoming less common.

+This means that if we had a static website which contains a list of blog posts and we wanted to add one more post, then we would actually have to change the code of the website manually.
+This is compared to dynamic content where we would have the code automatically display new blog posts from the database.

 While web applications are also served through a web browser (e.g. Chrome, Safari, etc..), they have a few characterstics that are different:

 - Web apps are defined by user interactions.